keisler-au/weather-project/src/tests/test-documentation.md

 Expected output is either a promise for a mocked fetch fulfilled response, or a specific error message to be logged to console when a rejected fetch response is mocked.

 **getWeatherData()** <br>
-Expected output is either a promise when the 'city' text 'input' node has a value and the mocked [requestApi](../modules/module-documentation.md/#rA) returns a fulfilled response, or 'null'. <br>
+Expected output is either a promise when the 'city' text 'input' node has a value and the mocked [requestApi](../modules/module-documentation.md/#rA) returns a fulfilled response, or 'null'.
 Expected logic implementation after the mocked [requestApi](../modules/module-documentation.md/#rA) throws an error is for 'TypeError' to be caught inside the 'catch' block and a specific message logged to the mocked console, otherwise a generic error message is expected to be logged.

 ## parsing-data.js
 **convertTempData()** <br>